Juerd/tootpick/README.md

 admins.
 (It is not possible for Tootpick to prevent sending the Referer to the server that hosts Tootpick.)

+> Hi, it's me, the author of Tootpick.
+Because I'm not collecting any data
+> from Tootpick users, I have no idea who uses it.
+If you're using Tootpick on
+> your website, and want to let me know, please "favorite" the
+> project on GitHub or send me a message on Mastodon (`@whreq@hsnl.social`) -
+> that way I know whether I should keep maintaining it.
+Thanks!

 ### Multiple instances

 Most existing instance pickers will provide an option to remember the last used